What is a Manifold?

 Coordinate Charts

-concrete requires naming the homeomorphism.
-The basic data — an open set with
+this concrete requires naming the homeomorphism.
+The basic data is an open set

-its Euclidean representation — is called a coordinate chart,
+together with its Euclidean representation, and this pair is called a coordinate chart.

-and the metaphor of a paper map is exact: a chart on a manifold plays the same
+The metaphor of a paper map is exact.
+A chart on a manifold plays the same role

 Definition: Coordinate Chart